Innoslate Scripting Guide

 4 Synchronizing OR Decision

 Often we need to make sure that when a decision is made by one Asset that another Asset uses that decision to go down a particular path.
-We can see this in the example below.
+We can see this in the diagram example below.

 In this diagram, the first asset makes a decision using a standard probability script.
 We want the second asset to respond to that decision and go down a similar path.
 For this to execute properly, we need to trigger the second decision point from the first, i.e. to ensure that the second decision point does not try to execute at the same time as the first one (which it would do without the “Decision” Input/Output entity.